 The design of a water distribution system from source to community requires knowledge of the generally accepted engineering practices in addition to an understanding of the politics of ownership (of the water and system), maintenance, and locations of distribution points to avoid marginalizing a portion of the community.
 This section provides a practical, general guideline for water source development engineering and distribution including basic engineering principals and providing references.

 Typically, the rights to the water source and the final distribution system can be the most political part of the pipeline network (as discussed in Section 1).
 Much consideration should be taken to identify the system ownership, operation and how many distribution points will be required to provide equal access to the water for all members of the community.

+One important resource on assessing, designing, and constructing facilities to store and distribute water once the source has been developed.

+that are most common on EWB-USA projects is the EWB Technical Webinar Water Supply – Part 2 of 3: Distribution and Storage on the EWB Webinars page: http://contractsolutionsgroup.com/ProgramFiles/EWB/catalog.htm